Samsung/Tizen-CSharp-Samples/Mobile/NUI/Geofence/README.md

 ### Precondition

-* GPS should be "ON" in testing device for Location.
+* GPS should be "ON" in the Tizen mobile emulator/ Mobile.